sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/05-technical-corner.md

 `custom2` contains the remediation closed status.
 This information is managed by RadiantOne Identity Analytics and helps to identify whether this remediation is still active or closed.

-> **Note** you cannot rely on `status` to check for the active remediation state as `status` contains a printable status which depends on the remediation type
+> [!note] you cannot rely on `status` to check for the active remediation state as `status` contains a printable status which depends on the remediation type

 | Remediation closed status |                                              |
 |---------------------------|----------------------------------------------|